andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 If a paper E quotes paper D that quotes paper C that quotes Paper B, then Paper E and Paper B are only indirectly connected.
 They have a distance of 3.
 - The relevance of a paper counts its direct quotes.
-For example, if Paper A quotes both Paper B and Paper C, and if Paper B quotes Paper C, then this group of three quotes 0 times Paper A, 1 times Paper B, and 2 times Paper C.
+For example, if paper A quotes both paper B and paper C, and if paper B quotes paper C, then this group of three quotes 0 times paper A, 1 times paper B, and 2 times paper C.
-For this group, Paper C is the most relevant.
+For this group, paper C is the most relevant.

 #### Examples for Filtering and Sorting
 - If we filter for papers written between 2015 and 2019, our graphs only present papers from 2015 - 2019.
 - If we sort these papers by newness, then the graph initially only presents papers from this year.
  If we zoom out of the graph by scrolling, it displays more and more papers from earlier years until we reach 2015.

 ### Research Fields
 We give a research area, for example we enter the name "Web Databases" or "Join Optimisation".